alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/README.md

 <uses-permission android:name="com.amazon.alexaautoclientservice" />
 ~~~

-**NOTE**: If the target is an activity, you must add `<category android:name="android.intent.category.DEFAULT" />` to the intent filter as explained [here](https://developer.android.com/guide/components/intents-filters).
+Follow these important guidelines if the intent target is an activity:

+* You must add `<category android:name="android.intent.category.DEFAULT" />` to the intent filter as explained [here](https://developer.android.com/guide/components/intents-filters).

+* Be aware that if you start applications with AACS (for example, by specifying Activity as the intent targets from AACS), the target Activity will move to the foreground or become in focus, causing distraction or confusion to the user.
+AACS does not request `SYSTEM_ALERT_WINDOW` permission to directly create windows on top of all other apps.
+Amazon recommends using VIS (VoiceInteractionService) to launch activities, and using Android Services or Broadcast Receivers to receive intents from AACS.

+### Using AACS Configuration File
-* Use the AACS configuration file to specify the app that can handle AASB messages with a specific "topic".
+You can use the AACS configuration file to specify the app that can handle AASB messages with a specific "topic".
 This method of specifying intent targets has the highest priority, meaning it can *override* the ones specified through intent filters in manifests.
 After you use the AACS configuration to specify the app, intents with all the actions belonging to the topic go to the specified targets.
 Fill the optional fields in `intentTargets` in the AACS configuration file as needed.
 See the  [Configuration Reference documentation](./android-service/README.md) for information about `intentTargets`.
 The following sample configuration shows how to populate `intentTargets` for each topic.
 The field `type` accepts `RECEIVER`, `ACTIVITY`, and `SERVICE`, depending on the type of the target that handles the intents with the topic.
 The targets can be broadcast receiver, application activity, and service.

 The format for specifying AASB message intent targets for an AASB message topic is as follows: